 One of the most frustrating reasons internet costs are high is that most service providers don’t have any competition.
 Hence, they charge more than required.

-If you’re concerned about the wifi price, you need to look for those providers that offer affordable services.
-Check and compare their plans and offers and choose the one that suits your budget!
+If you’re concerned about the price of Wi-Fi, look for providers that offer affordable services.
+Compare their plans and offers and choose the one that suits your budget!